couchbase-partners/amazon-eks-couchbase/README.md

 There are some nice instructions for setting EKS up in the Getting Started guide under `EKSDocs/userguide/getting-started.html`

 Follow through the getting started guide until you have a vpc, cluster and worker nodes deployed.
 Also make sure to get the kubectl.
-There is no need to complete Step 4, setting up the Guest Book sample application.
+Don't deploy the DNS add on as that seems to cause problems.
+Similarly, there is no need to complete Step 4, setting up the Guest Book sample application.

 Failing to get the latest doc can cause a world of pain as EKS seems to be evolving very quickly right now.